-Organic Store Eggs Just Don’t Stack UpHealthy Living
+Organic Store Eggs Just Don’t Stack UpUpdated: July 18, 2017Healthy Living

 I had to break down and buy a dozen organic store eggs recently.
 I really do not like to do this as I consistently find them to be incredibly lacking in the quality department.
 I have two wonderful local farmers that I buy pastured eggs from, but both of these farmers have incredible demand for their product, and I had simply not ordered enough and ran out well before the next delivery.
 Soooo, I had to break down and buy the really expensive organic store eggs.

 The eggs I buy from my local farmers are not organically certified, but who cares?
-The chickens run free outside on unsprayed conservation at one farm and a horse pasture at the other farm and these lucky chickens get plenty of bugs pecking around which is the best and most natural food for them.
+The chickens run free outside on unsprayed conservation at one farm and a horse pasture at the other farm.
+These lucky chickens and ducks get plenty of bugs pecking around which is the best and most natural food for them.

 Chickens that produce the organic store eggs get the “all vegetarian feed” which is code for “lots of hormone disrupting soy isoflavones in your egg yolks“.